Special Air Service: Influence on other special forces

 Following the post-war reconstitution of the Special Air Service, other countries in the Commonwealth recognised their need for similar units.
 The Canadian Special Air Service Company was formed in 1947, being disbanded in 1949.
 The New Zealand Special Air Service squadron was formed in June 1955 to serve with the British SAS in Malaya, which became a full regiment in 2011.
 Australia formed the 1st SAS Company in July 1957, which became a full regiment of the Special Air Service Regiment (SASR) in 1964.
 On its return from Malaya, the C (Rhodesian) Squadron formed the basis for creation of the Rhodesian Special Air Service in 1961.
 It retained the name "C Squadron (Rhodesian) Special Air Service" within the Rhodesian Security Forces until 1978, when it became 1 (Rhodesian) Special Air Service Regiment.

 Non-Commonwealth countries have also formed units based on the SAS.
 The Belgian Army's Special Forces Group, which wears the same capbadge as the British SAS, traces its ancestry partly from the 5th Special Air Service of the Second World War.
 The French 1st Marine Infantry Parachute Regiment (1er RPIMa) can trace its origins to the Second World War 3rd and 4th SAS, adopting its "who dares wins" motto.
 The American unit, 1st Special Forces Operational Detachment-Delta, was formed by Colonel Charles Alvin Beckwith, who served with 22 SAS as an exchange officer, and recognised the need for a similar type of unit in the United States Army.
 The Israeli Sayeret Matkal and Shaldag units have also been modelled after the SAS, sharing its motto.
 Ireland's Army Ranger Wing (ARW) also trains with the SAS.
 The Philippine National Police's Special Action Force was formed along the lines of the SAS.

-The former Royal Afghan Army's 666th Commando Brigade was formed by Colonel Ramatullah Safi in the 1970s after he received his training with the SAS before it was disbanded through purges after the coups in 1973 and 1978.
+The former Royal Afghan Army's 666th Commando Brigade was formed by Colonel Rahmatullah Safi in the 1970s after he received his training with the SAS before it was disbanded through purges after the coups in 1973 and 1978.